LaxmanZ/FoodRecipeApp-react-native/README.md

 - **Extensive Recipe Database:** Access a vast collection of recipes, ranging from appetizers to desserts, categorized by cuisine and dietary preferences.

-- **Intelligent Search:** Quickly find recipes by name, ingredients, or dietary restrictions, making it easy to plan your meals.

 - **Detailed Recipe Information:** View detailed instructions, ingredient lists, cooking times, and nutritional information for each recipe.

 - **Favorite Recipes:** Save your favorite recipes to your profile for easy access.

-- **Create Your Recipes:** Share your culinary creations with the world by adding your own recipes to the app.

 ## Installation